semdestroyer/semdestroyer/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on my projects
+- 🔭 I’m currently working
-- 🌱 I’m currently learning Java, PHP
+- 🌱 I’m currently learning solidity and node.js
 <!--
 - 👯 I’m looking to collaborate on ...
 -->